brainlid/active_log/README.markdown

 user.active_logs.all
 </code></pre>

-In order for this to work, the "has_many :active_logs" would need to be manually added to the User model.
+In order for this to work, the "has_many :active_logs" association would need to be manually added to the User model.

 Copyright (c) 2010 Abhishek Parolkar, released under the MIT license Copyright (c) 2010 Mark Ericksen on modifications.